big-org/big-org.github.io/_posts/2016-03-09-ethereum-homestead-release.md

 ## Following will be discussed:
- 1. IPFS - Interplanetry File System
+ 1. IPFS - Interplanetary File System
- 2. Mircopayments - How, Why and When
+ 2. Micropayments - How, Why and When
  3. Smart Contracts
  4. DAO - Decentralized Autonomous Organisation